+This updated WD Letter provides guidance on the collection and use of Unemployment Insurance (UI) claimant data to outreach individuals for digital skills training or retraining.

 RESCISSIONS:

+WD Letter 20-21

 BACKGROUND:

 With the rapid growth in online and virtual services, workers and job seekers need to build the cognitive and technical skills necessary for effective use of the internet, smartphones, and other digital resources to find, evaluate, create, transmit, and communicate information.
 The General Appropriations Act (Senate Bill 1, Article VII, Texas Workforce Commission, Rider 46, 87th Legislature, Regular Session (2021)) requires TWC to “ensure that digital skill building is an explicitly permitted use of existing workforce development grant programs” and “utilize federal funds to provide digital skill building, device access, and digital support for workers in workforce development programs.”